sh-coursework/raytracer2/README.md

 * Clean up variable and class names
 * Investigate boost/stl vector for hitable_list
 * Address more of CLion's Clang tidy warnings.
+* External definition of scene
+* OLS shaders?
+* One day... multithreading.